elc08/MPclassifier/README.md

 # MSclassifier

 MSclassifier is a python package that automatizes the development of a classifier based on mutational signatures.
 Although this package was originaly developped to predict the Homologous Recombination (HR) status of high grade serous ovarian cancer (HGSOC), its applications extend far beyond.
-MSclassifier simplifies the process of extracting mutational signatures and training a neural network to produce a neural network together with a classification margin that can be easily exported and shared to fit and predict new data.
+MSclassifier simplifies the process of extracting mutational signatures and training a neural network to produce a regression prediction together with a classification margin that can be easily exported and shared to fit and predict new data.

 ## Getting Started